danielvela88/Java_project/README.md

 # It's about a database of teacher.
 You can add, see, edit and delete the teachers registers.
 # But also is necessary have a database created called "maestros" with a table called "maestro".

+# Also I used a program called "Wampserver64".